Hsabonchi/Advanced-JavaScript-React-Mongodb/Mongodb/reciepes/readme.md

-# Mongodb example to does the following;
+# Mongodb example that does the following;

 * Create objects.